dladd/pyFormex/user/pyformex-user-meeting-1.rst

 ------------
 The following pyFormex developers, users and enthusiants were present.

-- Benedict Verhegghe, project manager and chairman of the meeting,
+- Benedict Verhegghe, `pyFormex project manager`_ and chairman of the meeting,
 - Matthieu De Beule,
 - Peter Mortier,
 - Sofie Van Cauter,